New Clients Welcome

 Dear Potential New Clients:

-It has been a year since making the decision to stop accepting new clients.
+It has been over a year since making the decision to stop accepting new clients.
 Our area has seen a tremendous influx of new residents, many of whom include furry, four-legged companions in their families.
 While it is wonderful to welcome new neighbours to our communities, unfortunately it hasn’t seemed to include licensed veterinarians in the mix!
 Similar to our challenges of rural Nova Scotia having enough medical doctors to serve the needs of all its population, many rural veterinarians are faced with having large caseloads and not enough hours in the day.

 Despite the pandemic, we are hearing from newcomers daily, looking for veterinary services.
 Now that we have become more or less acquainted with this new “life with COVID19”, I feel I can begin welcoming new clients once again, on a limited basis.

 Priority will be given to folks that have recently moved to the area and who have not already secured a veterinarian within an hour of where they are living, and whose pets are in need of urgent or regular preventative care (eg. managing chronic disease, annual examinations, vaccinations, bloodwork, prescription refills etc).